Informatics, digital & computational pathology

 Board review style question #4

 A dermatologist emails a pathologist with the patient’s clinical history and microscopic images of her dermatologic condition.
 The pathologist reviews the information and responds to the email with diagnosis and recommendations.
 He also sets up a video consultation with the dermatologist.
-Which of the following modality did these physicians use?
+Which of the following modalities best describes the method used by the physicians in this scenario?

 1. Hybrid